rust-lang/cargo/src/doc/src/faq.md

 then multiple copies of the library could be used, and perhaps even a version conflict.

-In other words, libraries specify semver requirements for their dependencies but cannot see the full picture.
+In other words, libraries specify SemVer requirements for their dependencies but cannot see the full picture.
 Only end products like binaries have a full picture to decide what versions of dependencies should be used.